sodascience/metasyn/docs/paper/paper.md

 ```

 ## Serialization and deserialization
-After a fitted model object is created, `metasyn` allows it to be transparently stored in a human- and machine-readable `.json` file.
-This file can be considered as metadata: it contains dataset-level descriptive information as well as the following variable-level information:
+After fitting a model, `metasyn` can transparently store it in a human- and machine-readable `.json` metadata file.
+This file contains dataset-level descriptive information as well as the following variable-level information:

 ```json
 {